walter-a-jablonowski/simple-nutrition-counter/README.md

   calcium:                         <-- same unit as in nutrients.yml ... some imp ...

-  sources:      Web|Pack           <-- calcium also from vendors page online
+  sources:      Web|Pack           <-- comment on from where the infomation is
-  STAT:         some|all           <-- from packaging
   lastUpd:      2024-02-18
 ```